meilisearch/documentation/reference/features/search_parameters.md

 ### Example

-The following query highlights matches terms present in the `overview` attribute:
+The following query highlights matches present in the `overview` attribute:

 <CodeSamples id="search_parameter_guide_highlight_1" />

-The highlighted version can be found in the returned document's `_formatted` object:
+The highlighted version can then be found in the returned document's `_formatted` object:

 ```json
 {